h82258652/windows-uwp.zh-cn/windows-apps-src/gaming/e2e.md

 #### Cocos2d

-Cocos2d-X 是支持生成 UWP 游戏的跨平台开源游戏开发引擎和工具套件。 从版本 3 开始，还添加了 3D 功能。
+Cocos2d-X is a cross-platform open source game development engine and tools suite that supports building UWP games.
+Beginning with version 3, 3D features are being added as well.

 <table>
     <colgroup>